How to Become a Pharmacy Technician in Massachusetts

 Higher salary and career advancement

-Why PTCB Certification is Preferred
+Why PTCB certification is preferred

 Although there are two pathways to satisfy the Massachusetts requirements, most aspiring pharmacy technicians choose to become certified because of the many advantages it offers.